Real Estate Careers

 Do Realtors make good money?
-The short answer: some do, significantly.
+Some do, significantly.
 Many earn modest incomes.
-And a meaningful percentage earn almost nothing in their first year or two.
-South Florida's market is one of the best in the country for agent income potential — but potential and reality are very different things.
-Here's the honest breakdown.
+A meaningful percentage earn almost nothing in their first year or two.
+South Florida's market is one of the best in the country for agent income potential, but potential and reality are very different things.
+Here is the honest breakdown.

 What South Florida agents actually earn by experience level

 NAR's annual income surveys consistently show wide income dispersion among agents.
-In South Florida's above-average-priced market, here's a realistic picture:
+In South Florida's above-average-priced market, here is a realistic picture:

 - First 1-2 years (0-5 transactions/year): $15,000-$45,000 gross.
 Many agents in this range are part-time or still building their client base.
 After brokerage split and business expenses, take-home can be under $30,000.